-The law of child custody in North Carolina is set forth in NCGS Chapter 50-13 and is interpreted and expanded in a myriad of appellate court decisions.
-As Raleigh Child Custody Lawyers, we have helped hundreds of clients in child custody cases.
+North Carolina child custody law is set forth in NCGS Chapter 50-13 and is interpreted and expanded in a myriad of appellate court decisions.
+As child custody lawyers in Raleigh, we have helped hundreds of clients in child custody cases.

-We have developed this information to assist you, the reader, in understanding basic child custody law and its application to North Carolina Child Custody disputes.
-This information is not complete, and while it is accurate as of July 2012, the law is always changing.
+We have developed this information to assist you in understanding basic child custody law and its application to North Carolina Child Custody disputes.

 One of the first things to understand about North Carolina child custody cases is that each case is different, and no two cases should be approached the same way.
-It is also true, however, that there are certain issues that Courts will consider in most child custody cases, and certain general legal principles that are important to understand.
-We hope this information, prepared by our child custody attorneys, will help you better understand the law and how it is generally applied in custody cases.
+It is also true, however, that there are certain issues that courts will consider in most child custody cases, and certain general legal principles that are important to understand.
+We hope this information will help you better understand the law and how it is generally applied in custody cases.

 Legal Standard In Determining Child Custody